cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

   - The DAO reviews and votes on each proposal before implementation.

 - **Community Oversight**:
-  Treasury activities are monitored by the community, ensuring decisions align with the DAO’s principles and goals.
+  Treasury activities are monitored by the community, ensuring decisions align with the DAO's principles and goals.
 Regular updates and reports are shared with members to maintain transparency.

 - **Strategic Reserves**:
   A portion of the treasury is reserved for unforeseen circumstances or high-impact opportunities.
 Access to these reserves requires supermajority approval by the DAO.